JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/compliance-gap-table.md

 The gaps table displays all deficiencies and weaknesses within your environment, as well the total count of affected assets, enabling you to identify and address specific gaps.
 You can filter the gaps on one or more of the following:

 - Affected frameworks: displays only the frameworks within your environment that have deficiencies.
-- Integration accounts: accounts that are linked to the one with gaps.d
+- Integration accounts: accounts that are linked to the one with gaps.
 - AWS account ID: the AWS accounts in your environment with gaps.
 - Azure subscription ID: the Azure accounts in your environment with gaps.
 - GCP project ID: Google Cloud Platform accounts in your environment with gaps.